apideck-samples/file-picker/README.md

 ## Getting started

 Duplicate `.env.example` file, rename it to `.env` and replace the placeholders with your Apideck credentials.
+You can get your API key at [apideck.com]([apideck.com](https://app.apideck.com/).

 Install the dependencies and run the local development server: